-In our Ask a Clinician series, FOLX Copywriter Adryan Corcione (they/them) dives into commonly asked questions from our community and beyond related to virtual healthcare topics and much more–especially as they relate to the queer and transgender communities.
+In our Ask a Clinician series, Adryan (they/them) dives into commonly asked questions from our community and beyond related to virtual healthcare topics and much more–especially as they relate to the queer and transgender communities.
 Disclaimer: any information in this column is purely educational and is not to be used as medical advice.

-For this installment, they interviewed FOLX clinician Kim Powell (they/she), FNP, drawing upon their experience in nutrition.
+For this installment, they interviewed FOLX clinician Kim (they/she), FNP, drawing upon their experience in nutrition.
 The two specifically discussed the connection between chest compression (via chest binding) and gut health.

 In the Western world—most countries of the United States, European Union, United Kingdom, Norway, Iceland, Switzerland, Canada, Australia, and New Zealand—approximately 10 to 20 percent of people reported having symptoms of heartburn or reflux at least once weekly, according to a 2005 systematic review on GERD, or gastroesophageal reflux disease.
 In the same research, of the 10 to 20 percent, 6 percent reported having symptoms more than twice weekly.

 Transgender men, trans masculine people, nonbinary folks, and others who bind their chest may experience heartburn and other digestive symptoms.
 Read on to learn more about better binding practices from a FOLX Health clinician.

 What’s the difference between occasional heartburn versus GERD?